 There are hundreds of POS systems on the market, so choosing the best POS system for your retail business requires careful analysis and consideration.
 When evaluating your options, look for a solution that not only fits your budget, but also has the tools and features your business needs.

 If you’re wondering what a POS system is, it is a combination of both POS hardware and software.
 It is a common replacement for the traditional cash register, since it offers more comprehensive tools aside from just ringing up orders.
 For example, it lets you record sales, process payments, track and manage inventory, administer customer loyalty programs, manage employee performance, and access real-time reports.
 Some POS providers offer everything you need (software and hardware) in one complete package, whereas others allow you to pair their software with the hardware you purchase from third parties.

 Editor’s note: Looking for the right POS system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Retailers have the option of using local, server-based POS software, which stores sales data onsite; however, the best programs are either app- or cloud-based SaaS solutions.
 Using a cloud-based solution is common among retailers since it allows them to view sales data online in real time.
-Additionally, cloud-based retail POS software is typically more affordable, which is especially ideal for retailers who have several locations or who are on a tight budget.
+Additionally, cloud-based retail POS software is typically more affordable, which is especially ideal for retailers with several locations or a tight budget.

 “Shop around with different providers to see what works best,” Jared Weitz, founder and CEO of United Capital Source Inc. told business.com.
 “I suggest driving your POS setup around the software and finding hardware that will be compatible with it.
 Think of the software as the brains of the POS – you want it to be as tailored to your business needs as possible.”